The Trading Post

 Underneath every trade lot, you'll see the "Make an Offer" button.
 Click on it, and you should be taken to a page that looks very similar to the 'Creating a Trade' page.
 Here, you can choose which items you want to offer, and whether you want to include any Neopoints.

-The current Trading Post maximum offer is 800,000 NP per lot.
-However, there is a special boon that can be won when backing certain factions at the Battleground for the Obelisk; activating the That Millionaire Feeling boon allows you to offer up to 1,000,000 NP.
+The current Trading Post maximum offer is 2,000,000 NP per lot.
+However, there is a special boon that can be won when backing certain factions at the Battleground for the Obelisk; activating the That Millionaire Feeling boon allows you to offer more, however the exact amount is still unknown.
 If the trader is seeking more than that amount of NP, you'll need to go through the Auction House.
 Typically an auctioned trade (with a pre-agreed price) would be set up as Neofriends Only.
 Auctions are set up with an opening bid and a minimum increase; the first possible bid is the opening amount plus the minimum increase, so make sure it's set up so that they total the amount that was agreed upon!

 You must offer at least one item when bidding on a trade.
 If the owner of the trade is only interested in Neopoints, you can send them along with a cheap item, such as a boot or some seaweed.
 You can only offer items that are in your inventory, so be sure to take anything you want to offer out of your Safety Deposit Box before you trade.

 When making an offer, keep in mind what was written in the wishlist for the trade lot.
 If the trader made a vague request and you're not sure whether s/he will like your offer or not, it's fine to try it and see; however, don't make any offer that the trader has specifically said s/he doesn't want.
 Be sure to research how much your offer adds up to, and don't offer much less than what the trade lot is worth.
 This is an easy way to get yourself rejected and blocked from offering again!